g1mv/density/README.md

 **Windows**

-On Windows, things can be done in two different ways.
+On Windows, things can be done in different ways.
 The first is to use mingw's gcc compiler; for that we'll use the [chocolatey package manager](https://chocolatey.org/) for simplicity.

 1) Install [chocolatey](https://chocolatey.org/install).